Guitar showmanship: Johnny Ramone

 Johnny Ramone was known for playing in the influential "buzzsaw" technique, achieved by playing barre chords with rapid downstrokes on all notes in a manner similar to the spinning of a buzzsaw blade.
 This style later became influential to punk, post-punk, and metal music, with musicians such as Kirk Hammett, Dave Mustaine, and Iron Maiden being influenced by Johnny's guitar-playing.

 Nils Lofgren

 Nils Lofgren played guitar while jumping from a trampoline during stage performances, but had to stop following hip replacement surgery in 2008.

 Rick Nielsen

 Rick Nielsen of Cheap Trick used to play guitar solos on multiple guitars, strapping each of them on top of the previous one.
 In 1981, he played a custom-built five-necked guitar by Hamer instead.
 Nielsen often shows off his vast guitar collection on stage, with his five-neck guitar and a guitar built to resemble him (dubbed "Uncle Dick") being some of the most well-known of his.
 Nielsen was also known for frequently jumping and running across the stage during shows while playing the guitar, and chucking many guitar picks at the audience from the microphone where he sings backing vocals as well.

-Herman Li

-Herman Li of DragonForce during live performances lifts his guitar with a whammy bar, does hurricane jumps and plays with his tongue.
-The band itself is well known for its extremely difficult-to-play songs.

-Sam Totman

-Sam Totman of DragonForce during live performances, does tornado split jumps from usually tall objects or with a trampoline, and drinks alcohol hands free while playing the guitar.